najaeda/naja-verilog/README.md

 void addNet(const Net& net)
 ```

-This callback is invoked for each net declaration within a module and will construct **Net** structure containing net details: size (for busses) and type: Wire, Supply0 or Supply1;
+This callback is invoked for each net declaration within a module and will construct **Net** structure containing net details: msb, lsb (for busses) and type: Wire, Supply0 or Supply1.

 ```verilog
 wire net0, net1, net2;  // constructs 3 Net(s) named net0, net1, net2, type_=Wire, isBus()=false